Boeing 314 Clipper: Service levels

+Crew

-Equally critical to the 314's success was the proficiency of its Pan Am flight crews, who were extremely skilled at long-distance, over-water flight operations and navigation.
+Equally critical to the 314's success was the proficiency of its Pan American flight crews, who were extremely skilled at long-distance, over-water flight operations and navigation.
 For training, many of the transpacific flights carried a second crew.
 Only the very best and most experienced flight crews were assigned Boeing 314 flying boat duty.
-Before coming aboard, all Pan Am captains as well as first and second officers had thousands of hours of flight time in other seaplanes and flying boats.
+Before coming aboard, all Pan American captains as well as first and second officers had thousands of hours of flight time in other seaplanes and flying boats.
 Rigorous training in dead reckoning, timed turns, judging drift from sea current, celestial navigation, and radio navigation were conducted.
 In conditions of poor or no visibility, pilots sometimes made successful landings at fogged-in harbors by landing out to sea, then taxiing the 314 into port.

+The 314 normally had a crew of 10 but to address crew fatigue on long ocean flights the aircraft this could increase up to 16, divided into two shifts with a shift consisting of a pilot, co-pilot, navigator, radio operator, flight engineer, watch officer (also known as the "Master") and two stewards.
+The stewards were always men as their work on board was considered too strenuous for women, given that bunks had to be configured for overnight flights and that in an emergency they had to be able to handle heavy large-capacity life rafts.

+Maintenance

+Major maintenance and repairs were undertaken by manoeuvring the flying boat onto a 20-ton beaching cradle and pulling it up a ramp onto land and into a hangar.
+When overhauls were required, two three-story high 15-ton working platforms were wheeled into position, one for each wing, to allow access to all parts of the aircraft.
+Taking a year to design they each cost $10,000 and provided 2000 sqft of working area equipped with work benches, telephones, compressed air, electricity supplies, floodlights, spare parts and on the lowest level, offices for the foreman and inspectors.
+At the end of the overhaul the aircraft would be subjected to a four-hour test flight.

+A 314 would typically spend two days between flights on an overhaul, which involved washing the aircraft, inspection, maintenance and repair.
+Replacement of an engine took four hours.
+A replacement sponson cost $24,000.

+Pan American's major maintenance facilities were located at La Guardia, New York and on Treasure Island in San Francisco Bay, California.